ilamvazhuthi/performancetestadvisor/README.md

 3. View the ramp-up strategy in the "Formulas" section.
 4. Review recommendations and suggested tools for a comprehensive performance test.

+## Predictive Analysis Tool (AI-powered)

+### Overview
+The Predictive Analysis Tool uses AI to generate predictions based on historical user data.
+By uploading historical data in CSV format, the tool can simulate and visualize predicted user growth for the next 90 days.

+### Features
+- **User Input**: Allows users to upload a CSV file containing historical data with columns named 'date' and 'users'.
+- **Visualization**: Displays a line chart showing historical data along with predicted user growth.

+### How to Use
+1. Navigate to the Predictive Analysis page.
+2. Upload your CSV file containing historical user data.
+3. Click on "Generate Predictions".
+4. View the line chart showing historical and predicted user growth.

+### Notes
+- Ensure your CSV file has columns named 'date' (in 'YYYY-MM-DD' format) and 'users' (integer values).
+- The prediction is based on a mock linear regression model for demonstration purposes.

 ## Hosted Version
 https://ilamvazhuthi.github.io/performancetestadvisor/